Keyword: Racine

 CMV: cmv35337

-The writer acknowledges previous correspondence with the recipient and expresses regret that his responses have been limited by his health and vision.
-He recalls sending mediocre verses in 1762 in return for the recipient’s superior poetry.
-He requests information about Mr. Robinet, who has compiled some of his letters, and inquires about the status of a subscription to a work by Racine, which he hopes to see before his death.
+The writer acknowledges previous correspondence with the recipient and expresses regret that his replies have been limited by poor health and impaired vision.
+He recalls sending mediocre verses in 1762 in response to the recipient’s superior poetry.
+He then enquires about the whereabouts of Mr Robinet, a man of letters residing in Holland at the time of writing, and asks after a work by Racine, which he hopes to see before his death.
 The letter concludes with the writer’s respectful and humble regards.

 Repository: National Library of Russia